BlakeRhodes/NeoArcadia/adventures/Techno-Bandits-of-Turing-Wood/Hexes/0404-Special-Base-of-the-Techno-Bandits.md

 **Special Encounter - Invade the Base!**

-- Make a Scouting Roll, you may add that to the Party Impact
+- Make a Scouting Roll, you may add the degree of success your CM
-- If you have Ancient Data Slates add +5 to the Party Impact
+- If you have Ancient Data Slates add +5 CM
-- If you have the information "My Secret Plans, Do Not Share" add +3 to the Party Impact
+- If you have the information "My Secret Plans, Do Not Share" add +3 CM
 - Combat: Techno Bandit Warlord Impact: 20 HP: 30 Loot: Special

 If the party defeats the Techno Bandit Warlord they receive